CGAL/cgal-swig-bindings/README.md

   - Python,
   - and Ruby

-but only Python bindings are really tested and suppored.
+but only Python bindings are really tested and supported.

 Python packages are available on PyPI.